Course Description

 The Crow Pass Crossing is divided into two virtually equidistant halves — but they are very different in character.

-Immediately upon leaving the Crow Creek Trailhead, the route climbs steadily for 3.5 miles to the actual Crow Pass.
+Immediately upon leaving the Crow Creek Trailhead, the route climbs steadily for 4 miles to the actual Crow Pass (note: all distances listed are approximate).
 The full race trail gains about 3,200 feet and approximately 2,200 feet of this comes in the initial climb.

-A racer must reach the Pass (elevation 3,642 feet) in less than 60 minutes to continue.
+A racer must reach the Pass (elevation 3,642 feet) in less than 65 minutes to continue.

 At the Pass begins a 7-mile descent to the Eagle River.
-Near Mile 4, racers exit the Chugach National Forest and enter Chugach State Park, where they will remain for the duration of the course.
+Near Mile 4.5, racers exit the Chugach National Forest and enter Chugach State Park, where they will remain for the duration of the course.
 Early during the descent are 3-5 short but steeply sloped snowfields that must be navigated.
 Typically, a somewhat flat path has been created by previous travelers, but losing the path or one’s footing risks a potentially disastrous slide down a snowfield into a boulder field.

 After descending the final snowfield (or the adjacent rocky path), racers pick up the main trail down Raven Creek Valley.
-The first major landmark is a bridge over Raven Gorge (Mile 5.9) followed by another over Turbid Creek at Mile 7.3.
+The first major landmark is a bridge over Raven Gorge (Mile 6.4) followed by another over Turbid Creek at Mile 7.8.
 Then the brush gets higher and runners spend several miles running (or walking) on faith, as waist- to chest-high vegetation obscures the chunky-rocked trail underfoot (they’ll also encounter cow parsnip and stinging nettle).

 Runners will first see the Eagle River between miles 10 and 11.
-Do not cross the river at first sight, but turn right and continue upriver to the Ford Site at Mile 11.3, where a volunteers will check your name off a roster and offer basic guidance if needed.
+Do not cross the river at first sight, but turn right and continue upriver to the Ford Site at Mile 11.8, where a volunteers will check your name off a roster and offer basic guidance if needed.

-Crossing the river — estimated at 150-200 feet from bank to bank — is exhilarating, freezing, no big deal or potentially dangerous, depending on the person, their experience, their height and the river level on any given day (the depth can range from shin to chest-deep).
-Some racers link arms or put their arms over each other’s shoulders for extra stability; volunteers are NOT there to escort racers across, but a Alaska Mountain Rescue Group personnel will be staged slightly downriver with throw ropes if a racer is swept off their feet.
+Crossing the river — estimated at 150-200 feet from bank to bank — is exhilarating, freezing, no big deal or potentially an ordeal, depending on the person, their experience, their height and the river level on any given day (the depth can range from shin to chest-deep).
+Some racers link arms or put their arms over each other’s shoulders for extra stability; volunteers are NOT there to escort racers across, but Alaska Mountain Rescue Group personnel will be staged slightly downriver with throw ropes if a racer is swept off their feet.

 This four-minute video about fording the river is geared toward hikers but has valuable information about how to cross.